 If you haven’t had or scheduled your first colonoscopy yet, it’s long overdue.
 You need to make that a priority ASAP.
 Colorectal cancer, also called colon cancer, is the third most common cancer in men and women, according to the American Cancer Society.
 It’s also the third leading cause of cancer-related deaths in the United States, with the vast majority of them occurring in those over the age of 50.

 Colon cancer death rates have slowly decreased thanks to increased screenings over the past several years.
 That alone should push you to schedule that colonoscopy.
-And along with getting your routine screening, look out for these common signs and symptoms of colon cancer.
+And along with getting your routine screening, look out for these 5 signs of colon cancer.

 Change in Bowel Habits